 The mitigation measures proposed in ESMP will be carried out by the responsible units during the implementation of the sub-project.
-In order to verify the proper implementation of these measures, environmental monitoring is essential.
+In order to verify the proper implementation of these measures, environmental and social monitoring is essential.

-The monitoring will: i) track and report on the effectiveness of the mitigation measures and responsibilities identified and achieved; (ii) inform about the need to extend, increase or adjust mitigation measures; (iii) identify any new areas potentially exposed to impact that have not been considered in the ESMP.
+The monitoring will:

+- i) track and report on the effectiveness of the mitigation measures and responsibilities identified and achieved; - ii) inform about the need to extend, increase or adjust mitigation measures; - iii) identify any new areas potentially exposed to impact that have not been considered in the ESMP.

-The monitoring will begin with the start of construction work and implemented in all phases of the project.
+The monitoring will begin at the start of the Civil Works contract and implemented in all phases - demolition, construction and operation.
 A summary of the Environmental and Social Monitoring Plan is presented in Annex 9.

-It should be noted that this ESMP is a general document for this sub-project and the implementer will take it into account and will develop detailed monitoring plans for the specific interventions of the project according to the detailed planning of the project (ref.
+It should be noted that this ESMP is a general document for this sub-project and the Works Contractor will take it into account and will develop detailed monitoring plans for the specific interventions of the project according to the detailed planning of the project (ref.
 Annex 9).